fluent/fluent-operator/docs/plugins/fluentbit/output/cloudwatch.md

 # CloudWatch

-CloudWatch is the AWS CloudWatch output plugin, allows you to ingest your records into AWS CloudWatch.
+CloudWatch is the AWS CloudWatch output plugin, allows you to ingest your records into AWS CloudWatch. <br /> **For full documentation, refer to https://docs.fluentbit.io/manual/pipeline/outputs/cloudwatch**

 | Field | Description | Scheme |